John Brayford: Cardiff City

 On 26 July 2013 Brayford signed a four-year contract with Cardiff City, becoming their second signing of the summer.
 Brayford was unable to make the break into Cardiff's first team however, playing only two League Cup matches during the first half of the 2013–14 season.
 He failed to even make the substitutes' bench in any other match, and did not even make the Cardiff bench for their league games.

 On 24 January 2014 Brayford joined Sheffield United on loan until the end of the season, to be reunited with Nigel Clough for the third time in his career, and made his debut two days later in a 1–1 FA Cup draw with Fulham.
 Sporting a beard during his time with the Blades, Brayford became a cult figure with the fans, as the team rose from the bottom of the table to finish seventh and reach the FA Cup semi-final.
 Brayford finished his loan having played 20 times, scoring twice.
 Sheffield United had hoped to resign Brayford in the summer transfer window, however Cardiff City manager Ole Gunnar Solskjær insisted that he wanted to give Brayford a chance in the first team following his successful loan.

 With Cardiff City back in the Championship following relegation from the Premier League, Brayford became first choice right-back for the Bluebirds and played 28 times in all competitions during the first half of the 2014–15 season.
 On 23 January 2015, it was confirmed that Cardiff City had rejected a £1.2 million bid from Sheffield United for Brayford.

 Sheffield United

-On 24 January 2015, Brayford signed for former loan club Sheffield United on a three-and-a-half year deal for an undisclosed fee, believed to be around £1.5 million.
+On 24 January 2015, Brayford signed for former loan club Sheffield United on a three-and-a-half-year deal for an undisclosed fee, believed to be around £1.5 million.
 Brayford later revealed that he took a pay cut to rejoin Sheffield United.

 Burton Albion

-Brayford was released by Sheffield United after two-and-a-half years and returned to Burton on 31 August 2017 for a third spell.
+Brayford was released by Sheffield United after two and a half years and returned to Burton on 31 August 2017 for a third spell.
 He signed a two-year deal and would be playing under Nigel Clough's management for a fourth time.
 He signed a new one-year contract in June 2019.
 Brayford signed a new two-year contract in June 2022.

+Brayford retired from football after his Burton Albion contract ended in July 2024, however was announced as the clubs first team coach.